-We lease a facility in Singapore with 1,359 square feet for our power supply engineering staff.
+Qualstar leases a facility in Singapore with 1,359 square feet for our power supply engineering staff.
 The two-year lease was effective April 1, 2016 and renewed for two years, expiring March 31, 2020.
 Rent for this facility is \$2,600 per month.
+The lease will not be renewed.